Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Dual power recliners enable precise lounging angles Heavy build makes room changes and cleaning behind harder
+Dual power recliners allow precise lounging angles Heavy build makes room changes harder

-Reclined length supports full-leg relaxation Requires planning for clearance from the wall
+Reclined length supports full-leg relaxation Requires wall clearance and outlet planning

 Leather wipe-down is convenient for daily mess Mechanical complexity increases long-term upkeep needs